orbisgis/geoclimate/docs/BUILDING_INDICATORS.md

 ### `FORM_FACTOR`

-**Definition**: Ratio between the building’s area and the square of the building’s perimeter
+**Definition**: Ratio between the building’s area and the square of the building’s perimeter.

 **Formula**: `Area / (perimeter)^(1/2) `